-What should be in my fundraising slides?
+Q. What should I include in my fundraising pitch deck?

 I’ve worked on dozens of pitch decks, helped founders with dozens of others, and have been on the receiving end of many as an angel investor, an Entrepreneur in Residence at Benchmark Capital, and as an advisor to Point Nine Capital.